ethantv1234567890/ServerAntiRaid/README.md

 ---

-With those steps done, you are ready to get coding!
+With those steps done, you are almost ready to go!
 However, please note that in `main.py`, the second to last line is shown below.

 > bot.run('TOKEN HERE')